openpreserve/flint/README.md

 * Git client
 * Java Developers Kit
-  JDK6+ -- NOTE flint-hadoop and its dependencies are restricted to Java 6, whereas flint-cli and flint-serve need Java 7, and Flint-fx* requires Java 8.
+  JDK6+ -- NOTE flint-hadoop and its dependencies are restricted to Java 6, whereas flint-cli needs Java 7, and Flint-fx* requires Java 8.
 We are planning to drop Java 6 support soon.
 * Maven
 * Currently you will need a copy of (https://github.com/bl-dpt/dptutils) installed in your local maven repo